 Rules for financing travel:

-- obtaining materials for a doctoral dissertation, scientific article,
+- acquisition of materials for a doctoral dissertation or scientific article,

-- performing measurements with the use of unique equipment, testing research equipment, unique artistic instruments,
+- conducting measurements using unique equipment, testing research apparatus or unique artistic instruments,

 - participation in the preparation of an international grant application,

-- and others, in line with the purpose of the Project.
+- and other activities aligned with the objectives of the Project.

 The lump-sum grant amount (D) is calculated as follows: